Mak yong: History

 Mak yong was originally a form of folk theatre involving rituals connected with propitiation as well as healing.
 It is believed to have come into being in the Pattani Kingdom, which is now a province of Thailand.
 Because it was passed down orally among villagers, mak yongs exact age is uncertain.
 However, the fact that it is mostly free of outside influence would make it 800 years old at the very least and almost certainly much older.
-Legend generally credits the dance to a rice spirit called Mak Hiang but a later belief tells that it was created by the Javanese clown-like divinity Semar.
+Legend generally credits the dance to a rice spirit called Mak Hiang.
 Certain observers connected mak yong with the palace, especially in Patani, but there is no evidence for this.
 It was patronized by all layers of society to pay respect to spirits, give thanks for the harvest, or to cure a person of various illnesses.

 Mak yong was brought to Kelantan more than 200 years ago.
 From there, it also spread to Kedah and existed as folk theatre.
 From the 1920s, some support was given to mak yong in Kelantan and attempts were made to refine it.
 In 1923, the king's youngest son, Long Abdul Ghaffar, was in favour of mak yong and built a cultural precinct called Kampung Temenggung on his palace grounds to lend his support to the arts.
 During this time, it became conventional to have a lead female.
 His death in 1935 was followed by World War II.
 Mak yong once again became a folk tradition.
 In the 1970s, an attempt was made to create a refined version of mak yong, supposedly carrying on the efforts of Long Abdul Ghaffar.
 For this purpose, a group called Seri Temenggong was established under Khatijah Awang.
 Performances were done in major towns and cities, and mak yong also found a place in academic institutions.

 The traditional mak yong continued into the 1960s and 1970s but was later impeded by the Islamic revival.
 When PAS took control of Kelantan in 1991, they banned mak yong in the state for its "un-Islamic elements" and clothing, which leaves women's heads and arms uncovered.
 Although many old performers defied the ban, mak yong could no longer be shown in public.
 Some thought the tradition would die out until UNESCO declared it as one of the intangible cultural heritages that should be preserved.
 There has since been some effort to perform mak yong outside Kelantan but interest among the younger generation is lacking.

 Nowadays, mak yong is seldom performed as priority is often given to modern Malays ethnic group dances like joget.
 It is sometimes still staged to mark state events as well as for tourists.
 However, these modern shortened performances are stripped of the old animist rituals and their music is simplified because the songs are played so infrequently.
 There are only a few troupes left who perform traditionally mak yong in the villages of Kelantan and Terengganu.